 A Cystoscopy, a procedure is used to examine the bladder, may be ordered for repeat infections.
 A cystoscope is a thin tube with a light and camera attached to one end, which is passed into your bladder via your urethra.
 During cystoscopy a Doctor is able to:

-Mild cases may clear up on their own after a few days.
-Depending on the severity of your case, your Doctor may suggest you take paracetamol or ibuprofen, or prescribe a short course of antibiotics.
-For repeat infections a higher strength, broad-spectrum antibiotic may be prescribed for a longer duration, sometimes up to several months.
+Mild cases of cystitis are self-limiting, usually clearing up on their own after a few days.
+Depending on the severity of your case, your Doctor may suggest you take paracetamol, ibuprofen or may prescribe a short course of antibiotics.
+For repeat infections, a higher strength broad-spectrum antibiotic may be prescribed for a longer duration, sometimes up to several months.

 Surgical interventions such as Internal Pouches, Orthotopic Diversion, Augmentation Cystoplasty and Urinary Diversion are a last resort recommended to patients diagnosed with Interstitial Cystitis.